Downy mildew of cucurbits

 - Resistant cultivars of cucurbits should be grown.

-- Plantation of cucurbits in areas with proper aeration is helpful.
+- The plantation of cucurbits in areas with proper aeration is helpful.
 Shade favors the disease.

 References